RajivChitale/gravitysim/README.md

 Dragging the mouse left or right also determines the direction of revolution.
 The farther the mouse is dragged vertically, the greater is the deviation in radius of the disc.

-Example: Epicycles in a three body system
+Example: Cycloid motion of a moon in a three body system
 ![epicycles](https://user-images.githubusercontent.com/97620191/227765857-8f45b225-15cd-45d7-8d9b-1bda6e688c1b.png)

 To generate a moving cluster- spawn a single moving body, pause and spawn a cluster around it. \